 - Sly sticks to a handful of the basic exercises and fully grasps the notion of workout intensity and quality always trumping quantity

-Are you an Arnold or one of the below funny gym characters?
+Are you an Arnold, Sly or one of the funny gym character below?
 You’ve dedicated time to working out and getting fit.
 Achieving a goal requires focus, dedication and purpose.
 Being able to train hard is a privilege not all can participate in.
-You attend the gym for a reason – could you train harder?
+You attend the gym for a reason – could you learn how to train harder in the gym?
 You don’t need hours in the gym and can get in great shape bu just focusing on intensity vs volume.
 Find out how I fit it all in here.

-Meet the funny gym characters Who must train harder
+Meet the gym characters Who must Learn how to Train harder in the gym

 Welcome to the modern gym, a place where iron meets willpower, where sweat and determination forge the best versions of ourselves.
 Or at least, that’s what it’s supposed to be.
 Instead, what we often find is a circus of half-hearted efforts, featuring a colourful cast of characters who bring more entertainment than inspiration.